paradonym/receipe-spotify/README.md

-# Custom Websites for Franz
+# Spotify for Franz
-This is the official Franz recipe for adding custom websites to Franz
+This is a Franz recipe for adding Spotify to Franz

 ### How to create your own Franz recipes:
 * [Read the documentation](https://github.com/meetfranz/plugins)